Sun City Agreement: Treaty terms

 The agreement laid down a framework for providing the Congo with a unified, multi-party government and a timeline for democratic elections.

 Among other stipulations, the agreement allowed Joseph Kabila to remain president of the Democratic Republic of the Congo during a transition period of two years, extendable to three, with Jean-Pierre Bemba (the leader of the MLC) serving as prime minister in a transitional government.

 It was further stipulated that Kabila would share power with four vice-presidents - one from each of the two main armed opposition movements, one from the government and one from the unarmed political opposition.
 Ministries would be divided up and former opposition fighters would be integrated into the army and police.

 After the conclusion of the accord, critics noted that there were no stipulations regarding the unification of the army, which weakened the effectiveness of the agreement.
 There were several reported breaches of the agreement, but initially it resulted in a reduction in the fighting.

 There was also criticism that the delegates were not provided with a complete dossier of documentation at the end of the agreement (such as minutes of meetings, commission reports and resolutions), which hindered informed debate in the Congo.
 It was also felt that the principles which guided the formation of the follow-up organs of the Sun City Agreement were not clear.

 The Sun City Agreement did not stop the conflict, as shown by subsequent events (see Second Congo War).

+During the agreement, the delegates considered giving the country of the Democratic Republic of the Congo away to the Kingdom of Belgium in exchange for humanitarian aid and sending an intervention force to help the central government fight the Rwandan/Ugandan backed Congolese rebels.